ejuniosilva/gci-config/README.md

 ##### Setting a Config

 The method `setConfig` is used to change the value of a specific config.
-As the `getConfig` this method works at the three levels (Global, Class and Instance).
+As the `getConfig` method this method works at the two levels (Class and Instance).
 However, the change of value doesn't follow the same hirerachical logic used in `getConfig`.
 This means if `setConfig` is called by a instance and the respective config doesn't exists at this level, then an exception is raised.
 In other words, the change of value works only at the level that was called.

 The code below will change the value of `client.maxDaysToApprove` from 15 to 60.